 No person may be directly or indirectly discriminated against in the context of an employment relationship on the grounds of his or her ethnic origin, religion or belief, age or sexual orientation.
 Nor may anyone be directly or indirectly discriminated against on these grounds in the context of access to career counselling, vocational training, membership of professional associations (trade unions, Chamber of Labour, etc) or the fulfilment of criteria to become self-employed.

 Differences in treatment do not constitute discrimination on the grounds of age if they are objective, appropriate and are justified by a legitimate aim, including legitimate employment policy, labour market and vocational training objectives.
 The means of achieving that aim must be appropriate and necessary.
-If any provision of a statute or a collective bargaining agreement meets these conditions of justification, it may provide for age-based differences (e.g., in benefits or payments) and place older employees or other persons in a better or worse position than others.
+If any provision of a statute or a collective bargaining agreement meets these conditions of justification, it may provide for age-based differences (e.g., in benefits or payments).

-However, since this represents an exception from the protection otherwise offered, strict criteria apply as regards to justification and validity.
+However, strict criteria apply as regards to justification and validity.
 For example, the minimum income set by the provisions for supplementary pension contributions (Ausgleichszulage) and for social benefit payments (Sozialhilfe) is the same for men and for women regardless of their age.
 There are, however, some admissible age-based limitations for military and police personnel.